-I did writing assignments for my undergraduate degree, but I'm not sure how writing at the graduate level is different.
+I did writing assignments for my undergraduate degree, so how is writing different in graduate school?

 Incoming graduate students often have plenty of writing experience from a range of different contexts, including previous degree work, business contexts, or digital forums.
 Still, sometimes students have questions about how the writing required in graduate programs may be different from their earlier writing experiences.
 If you are having these or similar concerns, consider some of the following advice: